 The sand dollar got its name from the shape and color of the test after it is washed up on the beach and bleached by the sun making it look like a large silver dollar.
+See the comparison below:

 The Legend of the Sand Dollar